haxtheweb/edtechjoker/draft-outline.md

 # Week 1 - The one with getting started
 ## Day 1.1 - The one where we go through the contract
-- Welcome and syllabus day
+- Welcome and syllabus day.
+Take this quick survey - https://forms.gle/hpdTyW7cRNdySKQ28
 - Context setting what we'll be working on, learning about and the industry at large as well as establishing what brought me from the classrooms you've taken to the stage where I am today and online
 - This is a rare sit and listen day so you should be googling stuff and installing requirements for the class https://oer.hax.psu.edu/bto108/sites/ist256/requirements